kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   number of interested parties and add-ons that cannot discover each other, also consider increasing the maximum length of the responders' lists.
-- Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest objects, eventually leading to hitting storage limits.
+- Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest and Eviction objects, eventually leading to hitting storage limits.
+This would be needed if we find that the requesters are not cleaning the objects properly.
-- Consider allowing each requester to specify a different type of eviction in the `.spec.requesters[].type` field.
+- Consider allowing each requester to specify a different type of eviction in the `.spec.type` field.
 The default eviction type is `Soft` and gives unlimited time to resolve the eviction request, provided the responders responds periodically within a timeframe of less than 20 minutes.
   This might be limiting in more disruptive scenarios, such as spot VMs.
   Even if we do not introduce a new eviction type, it might be useful to explicitly set this type field, so that, in the future, clients can implement a fallback behavior if they encounter a new type they do not recognize.
-- Propose a new feature for the deployment controller that utilizes EvictionRequests to surge first and delete pods later.
+- Propose a new feature for the deployment controller that utilizes EvictionRequests and Evictions to surge first and delete pods later.
 More details can be found in the [Pod Surge Example](#pod-surge-example), and the best way to track it is in a new standalone KEP.

 #### Beta